|

 (Germany's ally) in the Middle East.
 The Brits could use some help

 and thought of the Arabs as potential allies.
-The Arabs had reasons
+The Arabs felt

-enough to fight the Turks.
-By then, the Arabs had been under Turkish
+inclined to fight the Turks, having been under Turkish

 Advisers in Arabic affairs were rare